JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 The OSCAR format (`*.oscar` files) is a human-readable text output, while the binary format (`*.bin` files) is a smaller binary output that is not human-readable.
 Both contain the same information.
 If your calculation is already finished, you can go ahead and open the two OSCAR files in `~/JETSCAPE/build/smash_output` yourself.
 If not, you can just read on and look at the examples below.

 If you open the `particle_lists.oscar` file, it looks like the excerpt shown below.
 The first line tells you what each value means (first value = t, second value = x and so on).
 Here, you get a list of all final hadrons for each event.
-It is also possible to print out the list of hadrons at specified points during the simulation, but we will not use this today.
+It is also possible to print out the list of hadrons at specified times during the simulation, but we will not use this today.

 ```
 #!OSCAR2013 particle_lists t x y z mass p0 px py pz pdg ID charge